The largest privately-funded

 +Can I apply to receive money?

-+Where in the U.S. do you deliver the funds?
++Where in the U.S. did you deliver funds?

-Donations to our general U.S. response fund are distributed across the United States to areas with the greatest need.
+Donations to our general U.S. response fund were distributed across the United States to areas with the greatest need; recipients were reached in Puerto Rico, Washington DC, and every state but Wyoming.

 +How do you prevent fraud?